 We are one of the largest History departments in the UK, with leading scholars involved in a variety of innovative historical research areas.

-39 academic teachers cover diverse themes across all periods and around the globe, with a special focus on Britain, Europe and China as well as strong expertise in Africa, India, and Russia.
-These groups regularly meet and discuss members' ongoing research.
+43 academic teachers cover diverse themes across all periods and around the globe, with a special focus on Britain, Europe and China and particular strengths in East Asia, Africa, India, the Americas, and the Islamic world.

 Groups and clusters

 The research group Cultural History of War is a large and active research and teaching group formed around the Centre for the Cultural History of War.

 It is dedicated to understanding the cultural attributes and representation of war in the modern world.

 Our distinctive focus is to consider four interlocking themes:

 - The body and corpses in mass violence and Genocide